Godrevy Lighthouse: Description

 The lighthouse is a white octagonal tower, 86 ft high and made of rubble stone bedded in mortar.
 It is situated almost in the centre of the island and was originally provided with cottages for the keepers.
 The first light was an oil lamp within a large (first-order) revolving catadioptric optic by Henri Lepaute of Paris, which flashed white every ten seconds; it consisted of 24 Fresnel lens panels with multiple rows of reflecting prisms above and below.
 There was also a fixed red light below the main light, which could be seen over a 45-degree arc of danger from the reef.
 The main light's rotation was powered by a clockwork motor, driven by a large weight that descended down a cavity in the wall of the tower.
-The lights had a range of seventeen and fifteen miles respectively.
+The lights had a range of 17 and 15 miles respectively.
 A fog bell was also provided,. which sounded once every five seconds.

-Originally, the lighthouse was staffed by two keepers at a time, working two months on and one month off, but landing keepers by boat was always a perilous activity at Godrevy and in 1933 the lighthouse was automated: a new second-order fixed catadioptric lens was installed together with an acetylene burner activated by a sun valve; the new light had a flashing characteristic and a red sector was incorporated which replaced the subsidiary red light.
+Initially, the lighthouse was staffed by two keepers at a time, working two months on and one month off, but landing keepers by boat was always a perilous activity at Godrevy and in 1933 the lighthouse was automated: a new second-order fixed catadioptric lens was installed together with an acetylene burner activated by a sun valve; the new light had a flashing characteristic and a red sector was incorporated which replaced the subsidiary red light.
 The fog bell was deactivated at the same time.
 By 1939 the keepers had been withdrawn and their cottages were subsequently demolished.

 In 1995, the lighthouse was modernised and converted to solar powered operation.
 In 2012 Trinity House discontinued use of the light within the tower, replacing it with an LED light mounted on a steel platform nearby on the rocks.
 Godrevy is still listed by Trinity House as a lighthouse, and the tower is maintained by them as a daymark.
 The new light maintains the same pattern as its predecessor, flashing white/red every ten seconds, with the red sector only being visible in the arc of danger from the reef.
 The range of the light is around 8 nmi.

 Godrevy Light by Charles Thomas and Jessica Mann describes the history of this lighthouse and shows the many works of art it inspired.
 One of those whom the lighthouse is said to have inspired was Virginia Woolf, author of To the Lighthouse – although she locates the lighthouse in the Hebrides.
-She first visited on 12 September 1892, signing the visitors' book, as did pre–Raphaelite painter William Holman Hunt who was in the same party.
+She first visited on 12 September 1892, signing the visitors' book, as did the pre–Raphaelite painter William Holman Hunt who was in the same party.
 The lighthouse's visitors' book, containing the signature of Virginia Stephen (Woolf), was sold at auction at Bonhams on 22 November 2011 for £10,250.